tornicke/react-portfolio/README.md

 <li>WHEN I view the footer, THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 </li>

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started)

-To learn React, check out the [React documentation](https://reactjs.org/)

 ## Screenshots

 ### 'About me' section